Shelby County Indiana

 Married Fern on Dec 8, 1956 and she survives.

 Surviving children are: Mrs. Norman (Pansy) McMillin of Needham, William McClain of Beech Grove, Glen McClain of Marion Co, Gene McClain of Morgantown.
-He also leaves five granchildren and two great-grandchildren.
+He also leaves five granchildren and

 Two sisters and five brothers preceded in death.